-The city has developed guidelines for holding events outside on city property to ensure the health and safety of participants and residents.
-The review of these outdoor events is done through the Special Events Advisory Team or S.E.A.T., a team comprised of city staff representing various municipal divisions who ensure that all of the necessary permits, permissions and insurance are in place.
+The City has developed guidelines for holding events outside on city property to ensure the health and safety of participants and residents.
+The review of these outdoor events is done through the Special Events Advisory Team (S.E.A.T.), a team comprised of city staff representing various municipal divisions who ensure that all of the necessary permits, permissions and insurance are in place.

 When to submit a S.E.A.T application